umer0586/SensaGram/README.md

 ## Usage
 In the app, select the desired sensors from the list and tap the "Stream" button.
 This will begin transmitting sensor data to the specified address.
 To receive the data, you'll need to set up a UDP server.
 The app sends the data in JSON format.

+Note : _**You can dynamically control the data stream by selecting or deselecting sensors from the list during active streaming.This allows for flexible management of sensor data transmission.**_

 ```json
 {
  "type": "android.sensor.accelerometer",